Water Heater Services in Allentown, PA

 Step 2

-Even light dampness around the heater area can help distinguish a manageable issue from a larger tank problem.
+Even light signs of water or corrosion around the unit can help separate a manageable issue from a heater that is starting to fail.

 Step 3